 The bikes will have FLAT pedals.
 If you want to bring your own pedals, please bring your own shoes and also the necessary equipment to change the pedals.

 Helmet rental is not available on this tour.
 We recommend that you bring your own helmet for safety and hygiene purposes.

 The stages are designed so that there is enough time to experience everything.
 The bike tour is considered easy and brings you through mostly flat terrain.
-This bike tour is for cyclists in average physical condition, and is a good tour for families.

 "The bike trip was fabulous.
 We had a great time, and covered about 200 km.
 The luggage was always there when we arrived and the hotels were always ready for us and our bikes.
 We thought your itinerary was so carefully chosen, with enough time to enjoy the gorgeous scenery along the way, and the opportunity to get the ferry the few times we chose not to bike."